Skip to main content

 Fall/Winter 2001

-The show was staged in a raw, industrial space, and the models moved through it with the hunched, purposeful gait of people walking through a city that no longer felt safe.
-Simons cast young, non-professional models — boys pulled from the streets and clubs of Antwerp and Brussels — and their visible discomfort in front of the audience became part of the collection’s emotional texture.
+The collection marked Simons’s return from a year-long sabbatical during which he had closed his company, stepped away from the relentless schedule of fashion production, and accepted a position as head of the fashion department at Vienna’s University of Applied Arts.
+The pause had sharpened rather than softened his vision.
+The models — young, non-professional, pulled from the streets and clubs of Antwerp and Brussels — moved through the industrial space with the hunched, purposeful gait of people walking through a city that no longer felt safe.
+Their visible discomfort in front of the audience was not a failure of casting but part of the collection’s emotional texture.
 This was not the polished alienation of a fashion editorial.
 It was the real thing: young men who looked like they had been wearing these clothes already, who looked like they needed to.